DaniWarMaster/AssemblyGame_CarEvadeObjects/README.md

-# AssemblyGame_CarEvadeObjects
+# AssemblyGame EvadeObjects

 ## Console Aplication

-This "game" is implemented in "console_windows", and was implemented using Assembly MASM .386
+This mini game is implemented in the "console_windows", using Assembly MASM .386

 ## What It Does ?

-It will generate a map in the console windows, and gradually introduce objects in it.
+It will generate a small map, and gradually introduce objects in it.
 Out player, the "@", has to evade the incoming objects.

-## Initial faze - user player
+## Initial - user player

 The initial code is implemented to process the map after the user gives some kind of information.
   - "A" for right movement